KennanHunter/KennanHunter/README.md

 - Rust
 - Python
-- HTML, CSS, JS
+- Javascript

 ## why

 I have no clue what I want to program in the real world, so I might as well program everything now.
-Hopefully MIT doesn't reject me though.
+Maybe MIT wont reject me.